realnews-gateway/emergency-publishing-system/network-access-layer/security/threat-model.md

 # Threat Model

-This document defines the threat model for the VPN access layer, including adversary capabilities, attack surfaces, and the security guarantees provided by the system.
+This document defines the threat model for the **network-access-layer**, including adversary capabilities, attack surfaces, and the security guarantees provided by the system.
 The threat model focuses on state-level adversaries, network-level attackers, and censorship infrastructures capable of deep packet inspection, active probing, and traffic analysis.

 The goal is to ensure that the system remains secure, stealthy, and censorship-resistant under hostile network conditions.